MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Set-CMApplication.md

 ```

 ### -Keyword

-Specifies a keyword for the application.
-Provide the keyword in the default language.
+Specify a list of keywords in the selected language.
+These keywords help Software Center users search for the app group.

+> [!TIP]
-To add multiple keywords, use CultureInfo.CurrentCulture.TextInfo.ListSeparator as the delimiter.
+> To add multiple keywords, use **CultureInfo.CurrentCulture.TextInfo.ListSeparator** as the delimiter.

-This keyword will help users of Software Center search for the application.

 ```yaml
 Type: String[]